A question we hear constantly from our clients this year: Is it hard to get a 189 visa in Australia?

 The Australian government has made changes to immigration policies.
+The 189 Skilled Independent Visa has shifted from a broad “catch-all” visa to a highly surgical tool used by the government to fill very specific gaps.
 Thus, the competition among candidates is quite high.
 So, you need to prepare well to increase your chances of getting this visa.

 And here I’ll share the best tips and tricks to obtain a 189 visa.
 Let’s first understand what a 189 visa is.